the Schema properties define various behaviours of the Form for both it's configuration and execution.

 Sign off is not accepted until any controls that and have their Required setting on in all currently active containers are populated.

-Signatures set as Proxy Signatures, additionally accept a User Name in order to record those details against the signature rather than the currently logged in user.
+Signatures set as Proxy Signatures, will additionally prompt for a User Company and Name of the Signature to record, rather than simply record the user currently editing the form.
 This enables a form to be signed off by someone who's not actively logged into a device at that time.

 E.g. A Subcontractor may be required to sign a form being completed by a Site Representative on their device.
 The idea here is of a digital version of passing a clipboard to someone to sign.